 Now, of course, I’m a fairly good guess at those since Bethany and I spend so much time coaching others and speaking about Money Personalities.
-But you can either take a stab at guessing or ask them if they’ve ever taken our free, online, confidential Money Personality Assessment.
+But you can either take a stab at guessing or ask them if they’ve ever taken our online, scientific & confidential Money Personality Assessment.
 That 5-10 minutes might just save your friendship or at least make it easier.

 Once you know the thought process behind your friend’s behavior it is easier to anticipate what they’ll do and be less annoyed by it.
 If you know they mean well and just approach money differently than you, it is easier to be patient with them like I am now with my BYOC (bring your own coffee) friend.
 It’s not worth money getting in the way of better friendships.

 Think through your response to pitching in or funding a loan before you’re faced with the question and your friend’s puppy-dog eyes.

 If you are married, make sure your spouse agrees to any loan you plan to offer a friend.
 If a friend asks to borrow money, tell them you need to consult your spouse first.
 And then do that.

 I would never lend money to someone without telling Bethany about it and us agreeing on it.

 And it seems like there is always that one person who wants to put pressure on you.
 They see you’re doing well and working hard and they’d like to not only have you as a friend, but a low interest or no interest bank.